 Ally Invest: Best for low-cost stock trading

 Ally Invest shines as a low-cost broker for trading individual stocks, but offers little for investors looking to invest in commission-free ETFs or mutual funds for retirement.
-The $4.95 per stock trade commission is already low and lowers further to $3.95 per trade if you make more than 30 stock trades per quarter.
+The $0.00 per trade commission is as low as it gets, and will be a big benefit to folks who trade frequently or have small account balances.
 Other services are bare-bones.
 Ally does not not offer any no-transaction-fee mutual funds, has a small selection of commission-free ETFs, and does not have physical branches.
 New clients should be careful when evaluating Ally’s current promotion, which offers free trades and cash bonuses for clients who deposit more than $10,000 to an account, since there are a number of conditions needed to comply with its terms.

 - Ally will refund your account transfer fees from another broker up to $150

 - $9.95 transaction fees for no-load mutual funds

 - Limited research options and difficult to use screening tools